My Local Marketing Agency

 Guardrails for privacy, bias, and quality

 Trust is easy to lose and slow to win back.
 Be direct about what you collect and why.
 Offer clear choices in forms and preference centers.
-Check training sets to ensure that you do not ignore or treat segments of your customer base unfairly.
+Check training sets to verify that you do not ignore or treat segments of your customer base unfairly.
 Review AI outputs before they publish.
 Keep brand voice steady.
 These habits protect people and give systems better feedback, which improves the next round.

 You should also define what you will never automate.
 Hard pricing quotes, medical claims, legal advice, and anything that needs expert context stay with humans.
 A short line like this in your policy builds confidence.